Ocramius/ProxyManager/docs/lazy-loading-ghost-object.md

 $initializer = null; // if you use the initializer passed by reference to the closure
 ```

-Remember to call `$ghostObject->setProxyInitializer(null);`, or to set `$initializer = null` inside your
+Remember to call `$ghostObject->setProxyInitializer(null);`, or to set `$initializer = null` inside your initializer closure
-initializer closure to disable initialization of your proxy, or else initialization will trigger
-more than once.
+to disable initialization of your proxy, otherwise initialization will trigger more than once.

 ## Triggering Initialization

 A lazy loading ghost object is initialized whenever you access any of its properties.

 Any of the following interactions would trigger lazy initialization:

 ```php